 Data Structure & Algorithm: Interpolation Search

-Interpolation search is a searching algorithm that applies to a sorted & equally distributed array, and it is an Improved variant of Binary Search .
-Like binary search, it uses the divide and conquers algorithm, but unlikely, it does not divide the array into two equal parts to search the element.
-As compared to a linear search, binary search is more efficient, but the Interpolation search is more effective than any other searching algorithm .
+Interpolation search is a searching algorithm that applies to a sorted & equally distributed array, and it is an improved variant of binary search .
+Like binary search, it uses the divide and conquer algorithm but does not divide the array into two equal parts to search the element.
+As compared to a linear search, binary search is more efficient, but the interpolation search is more effective than any other searching algorithm.

-As binary search always checks for the middle index, rather than considering the element, the interpolation search, consider the searched element and based on an algorithm check for those locations for which the value of the element being searched.
+As binary search always checks for the middle index, rather than considering the element, the interpolation search considers the searched element and, based on an algorithm, checks for those locations for which the value of the element is being searched.

 Time Complexity